November 2025 Reading List

 LIVING BY FICTION BY ANNIE DILLARD

-The Writing Life, was a powerful book, witty and enlightening for any writer.
+The Writing Life was a powerful book, witty and enlightening for any writer.
 I struggled with Teaching a Stone to Talk as I had difficulty connecting with Dillard’s personal meditations, although the book was a lovely depiction of interaction with the natural world.
 With Living By Fiction, I delved into literary criticism and found myself a little lost in the midst of Dillard’s thoughtful analysis.

 What struck me most were Dillard's thoughts on what has meaning and where we draw the line between sanity and insanity.
 She discusses how some individuals are locked away in an asylum because they find meaning in a doodle.
 Yet we consider it acceptable to count how many times Shakespeare used the word “murder.”
 Why do we find astronomy sane but astrology insane?
 Where do we normalize insanity and discount valid eccentricity?
 There is a difference between what has human meaning and what exists in the natural world.